nelkemboi/dsc-phase-3-project-v2-3/README.md

  patters.
 ## Conclusion
-- Decesion tree classifier is the best model to be used by Seriatel company
+- Decision tree classifier is the best model to be used by Seriatel company
 - From this analysis Seriatel company will be able to:
 1. Make accurate customer churn prediction.
 2. Cost savings by developing customer retention strategies.